The Data Compliance Laws You Need to Know About

 Quick Tip: Be Careful with Segmentation

-While your state’s database may give you info on a patient’s medical condition or symptoms, don’t use this as a tool for segmenting them into different groups.
+While your state’s database may give you info on a patient’s medical condition or symptoms, don’t use this to segment them into different groups.
 Instead, ask patients to identify what they’re interested in using cannabis for and segment them that way.
 That way, you’re not disclosing medical information through your segmentation, you’re simply allowing your customers to share their area of interest.
 For example, they can choose from general topics, such as anxiety, nausea, sleep, and pain relief.

 However, you still need to be mindful.